What's better than a field trip?

 Jupiter, Saturn, Uranus, and Neptune are the outer planets of our solar system.
 These are the four planets farthest from the Sun.
 The outer planets are much larger than the inner planets.
 Since they are mostly made of gases, they are also called gas giants.
-Figure below shows the relative sizes of the outer planets and the Sun.
+Pictured below are the relative sizes of the outer planets and the Sun (Figure below)

 This image shows the four outer planets and the Sun, with sizes to scale.
 From left to right, the outer planets are Jupiter, Saturn, Uranus, and Neptune.

 The gas giants are mostly made of hydrogen and helium.
 These are the same elements that make up most of the Sun.
 Astronomers think that most of the nebula was hydrogen and helium.
 The inner planets lost these very light gases.
 Their gravity was too low to keep them, and they floated away into space.
 The Sun and the outer planets had enough gravity to keep the hydrogen and helium.